Introduction

 Pope Francis, On Care for Our Common Home – Laudato Si’

-Over the past five years, we have established the Office of Campus Sustainability; earned top recognition for sustainability efforts from the U.S. Department of Education, the District of Columbia, and the Association for the Advancement of Sustainability in Higher Education; constructed the region’s largest solar array; achieved two LEED building certifications; planted over 500 trees; and engaged hundreds of community members in sustainability initiatives.
+Our Sustainability Plan released in FY 2021 outlined goals and strategies for reducing our environmental impact and promoting a more sustainable future.
+Over the past six years, we have established the Office of Campus Sustainability; earned top recognition for sustainability efforts from the U.S. Department of Education, the District of Columbia, and the Association for the Advancement of Sustainability in Higher Education; constructed the region’s largest solar array; achieved two LEED building certifications; planted over 500 trees; and engaged hundreds of community members in sustainability initiatives.

 Leadership and Recognition